This blog post is sponsored by Patient First.

 • Vegetables– I used a stir-fry blend, but any mix of frozen vegetables will work in this dish.
 Just be sure the vegetables aren’t seasoned.

 • Lentils– Red lentils break down quickly during cooking which thickens the curry.
+These are technically split red lentils (which is why they cook quickly) but this is the standard type of red lentil you’ll find at the grocery store.
 Do not substitute for other types of lentils.

 • Broth– I recommend using a low-sodium vegetable broth so you can control the saltiness of the dish.